 JESUS AND THE DISCIPLES AT GETHSEMANE

 In deepening despair, Jesus and His disciples finished the Passover meal and left the room on Mount Zion to make their way to the Mount of Olives.
 The Basilica of the Agony sits at the foot of the Mount of Olives in the Garden of Gethsemane – the olive press.
 Some of the ancient trees, some of which are nearly 2,000 years old, are still there.

 When Jesus and the disciples reached Gethsemane, Jesus said to them: ” Sit here while I pray.”
 Then He threw himself on the ground and prayed that this hour would pass him by.
 “My father,” he said, “If it is possible, may this cup be taken away from Me.
 Yet not as I will, but as You will.”

 It was too late.
 The wheels of the final act of this great, holy drama had already been set in motion.
 Judas Escaria appeared with a contingent of the local militia.
 His kiss was a sign of betrayal.
 Jesus was arrested and brought to the house of Caiaphas, the High Priest.

 JESUS IS BROUGHT BEFORE CAIAPHAS, THE HIGH PRIEST

-Tradition has unanimously accepted that this site on Mount Zion as the site of the house of Caiaphas, the High Priest.
-A church now stands over the dungeon but in the courtyard the ancient path and steps to the dungeon remain.
+Tradition has unanimously accepted that this site on Mount Zion is the site of the house of Caiaphas, the High Priest.
+A church now stands over the dungeon but in the courtyard, the ancient path and steps to the dungeon remain.

 Jesus was held here overnight and it is here where He was questioned and where the High Priest asked Him: “Art thou the Christ the Son of God?”
 And the Lord replied, “I am.”
 And Caiaphas shred his garments and said, “What need have we for further witness?” and they said, “Let Him be put to death.”